-The District Court does not automatically check to see that Tribunal Orders have been complied with.
-To start court enforcement action, the successful party should contact the Collections Unit at the local District Court (or, in smaller District Courts, they should contact the civil enforcement staff).
+The District Court does not automatically check to see that Tribunal orders have been followed.
+To enforce the order through the District Court, you should contact the Collections Unit at the local District Court (or, in smaller District Courts, contact the civil enforcement staff).

-Because the enforcement relates to a private or civil matter, the successful party is responsible for making sure the court enforcement action moves forward.
-The successful party will need to:
+If you are the successful party, you are responsible for making sure the court enforcement action moves forward.
+You’ll need to:

-- Give the court the other party’s contact details, including their work and home address, phone numbers, email addresses, and if they own any vehicles, details about those.
+- Give the court the other side’s contact details, including their work and home address, phone numbers, and/or email addresses.
+The more information you can provide here, the better.

 - Give the court information about where the other party can be served with court documents.
 If you are asking the court to seize the other party’s property, you must also give them information about that property.

-Note: In any discussion with court staff, you will need to quote the Disputes Tribunal (DT) reference number.
+Note: When speaking with court staff, you will need to quote the Disputes Tribunal (DT) reference number.